GUVSWMD

 • Many manufacturers will take back their own products for recycling.

+Check your local post office for cartridge recycling fundraisers!
 NOTE: Your copier/printer technician may take your toner cartridges for recycling or reuse.
 Be sure to ask.
 If you have no other option (refilling or recycling), they should be safely disposed of in the trash.

 Trash/Recyclables

-It is illegal to burn trash in the State of Vermont.
+Please call your local town clerk's office or GUV (802-674-4474) if you're new to town and want to know your options.
+Remember that all GUVSWMD residents may use the Hartford Recycling Center for trash disposal and recycling.
+NOTE: It is illegal to burn trash in the State of Vermont.
 It is also illegal to bury trash on your own property, or dump or deposit it anywhere other than a legally certified disposal facility.

 Trees and Brush

 If you cut trees and brush into small pieces and leave them on the ground, they will decompose while providing habitat for many small creatures.
 Alternatively, contact your town office or recycling center/transfer station and ask if they will accept brush and wood trimmings.
+See "Yard Waste" for more options.

 Tyvek